Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 This therapeutic process fosters a therapeutic alliance, which is a professional relationship aimed at addressing the personal, social, or psychological goals faced by the client.

-During therapy, the mental health professional utilizes various therapeutic techniques to help you identify your strengths, enabling you to leverage them as you work toward your goals.
+During therapy, the mental health professional utilizes various therapeutic modalities to help you identify your strengths, enabling you to leverage them as you work toward your goals.
 The process also focuses on addressing challenges and identifying effective coping mechanisms.

 Unlike traditional counselling, where you must travel to the physical office, online therapy meets you where you are.
 It allows you to connect from the comfort of your own space, whether it's in your living room or office space, as long as you have internet access.